dubeamit/MySQL_Zenity/README.md

 ```
 _replace username with your username_

-Remember to create users so that then can login into the application

 ## Creating the tables and Installing the Zenity script on your Debian system
 ###### Creating the LibraryManagementSystem database and its tables